object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

     In this case, the except block will match any exception which is raised in the corresponding try block.
 Using unconstrained except blocks like this is a somewhat dangerous strategy.
-Usually, the except block will be designed to deal with a particular type of exeptional circumstance.
+Usually, the except block will be designed to deal with a particular type of exceptional circumstance.
 However, an except block that catches any exception may well be triggered by a completely different exception, in which case it will just make the error more confusing by obscuring where the issue actually occurred.